jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 >
 >They will have discussions about the nature of the universe as they understand it.
 They will be curious about what the other men know, especially the men of their future.
 They will inquire for more insights.
 >
 >Each conversation will be primed by me as a moderator.
 The conversation should progress in several rounds.
-After several rounds as me if I want the discussion to continue or present a new topic.
+After several rounds ask me if I want the discussion to continue or present a new topic.
 >
 >Do not start the discussion until I have introduced the first topic.

 Here are some sample conversation topics:
-* What is the nature of universe for each of you?
+* What is the nature of the universe for each of you?
 * What obstacles did you encounter when presenting your new ideas?
 * You've each changed how we view the universe.
 Do you have any thoughts on how our view of the universe might change again?